Dual Language Spanish Immersion

 Our Dual Language immersion (DLI) program is open to students who will enter 7th Grade and 8th Grade.
 Spanish immersion students will still receive instruction and support in English while learning Spanish in an immersion format.

-In our program, students spend part of the day receiving math and science instruction in Spanish, then receive instruction in reading and social studies in English.
+In our program, students spend part of the day receiving math instruction in Spanish, then receive instruction in reading and social studies in English.
 The goals of the program are to acquire proficiency in listening and speaking, acquire an understanding of and appreciation for other cultures, and acquire some proficiency in reading and writing.

 Why Should I Consider Immersion?